IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

 -   Be sure that multipathing is installed and running.

-Perform these steps for each worker node in Kubernetes cluster to prepare your environment for installing the CSI (Container Storage Interface) driver.
+Complete these steps for each worker node in Kubernetes cluster to prepare your environment for installing the CSI (Container Storage Interface) driver.

 1. **For RHEL OS users:** Ensure iSCSI connectivity.
 If using RHCOS or if the packages are already installed, skip this step and continue to step 2.